Updated on October 30th, 2024 by Felix Martinez

 Becton, Dickinson & Company steadily grew earnings during the Great Recession.
 Becton Dickinson’s earnings-per-share during the recession are as follows:

 Becton, Dickinson & Company generated double-digit earnings growth in 2008 and 2009, during the worst years of the recession.
-It took a small step back in 2010, but continued to grow in the years since, along with the economic recovery.
+It took a small step back in 2010 but continued to grow in the years since, along with the economic recovery.

 The ability to consistently grow earnings each year of the Great Recession, which was arguably the worst economic downturn in decades, is extremely impressive.

-The reason for its recession resilience, is that health care patients need medical supplies regardless of the state of the broader economy.
+The reason for its recession resilience is that healthcare patients need medical supplies regardless of the state of the broader economy.
 This keeps demand steady from year to year.

 Valuation & Expected Returns

-We expect BDX to generate earnings-per-share of $12.21 this year.
-As a result, the stock is currently trading at a price-to-earnings ratio of 21.2.
+We expect BDX to generate earnings-per-share of $13.10 this year.
+As a result, the stock is currently trading at a price-to-earnings ratio of 18.1.

 We consider 19.0 to be a valuation for this stock, which is slightly below the 10-year average multiple.